 The Venice Shuttle service has been promised in one form or another for decades, back to the Venice Interim Control Ordinance which was adopted in 1988.
 Since then, the City of Los Angeles has introduced a Dash bus service in other portions of the City, including downtown and the Hollywood areas.
 The Playa Vista project was approved with a condition to bring a shuttle into Venice, but low ridership quickly caused this service to be ceased.
+MDR Phase II also has a similar condition on their CDP but again the ridership was determined to be to low to support a local MDR - Venice shuttle.
 So, after 30 plus years, the community again needs to make a push for a local shuttle.